sharmar0790/dot-tod/_posts/docker/2023-09-24-docker-networking.md

 featured: false
 ---

 **What is Docker Networking?**
-Docker continers communicate within the host and outside of the host world via the host machine, there has to be a layer of networking involved.
+Docker containers communicate within the host and outside of the host world via the host machine, there has to be a layer of networking involved.
 Docker networking is one of the core functionality in the docker era.
 It allows and define which container can talk to which and which are all container can be combine together.
 This is a pluggable subsystem using drivers.

 Types of Docker networking
 - bridge